-Quick, easy and tasty, this roast duck recipe is British cooking at its best
+This easy roast duck recipe is so easy to make and only needs 15 minutes to prepare - it's British cooking at its best

 1 free-range whole duck, around 2 to 2.2kg (41/2 to 5lb)